Uggu Chak: Prominent people

 There were physicians like Brig (R) Waheed Uz Zaman Tariq (a well-known Consultant Medical Virologist, who has served in England, Pak Army, and after his retirement, he joined Tawam Hospital, Al Ain, United Arab Emirates.
 In 2019 he came back to Pakistan and had settled in Lahore.
 He had been on many committees of UN and WHO and a scholar of Persian literature and has authored many books.
-He is an authority on Allama Iqbal's teachings.
-Dr Saif Ur-Rahman (Consultant Haemato-oncologist of Cleveland, USA and Arshad Mehmood Warraich(مرحوم) a well-known Agricultural Analyst had serves as (Agriculture Inspector) in the Agriculture Department.
+He is an authority on Allama Iqbal's teachings and got more than two dozens of Gold Medals.
+During Covid 19, he served as an advisory for the Government of Pakistan.
+Moreover, he was announced as a recipient of the Sitara e Imtiaz in 2026 in recognition of his distinguished contributions to Iqbal Studies.Dr Saif Ur-Rahman (Consultant Haemato-oncologist of Cleveland, USA and Arshad Mehmood Warraich(مرحوم) a well-known Agricultural Analyst had serves as (Agriculture Inspector) in the Agriculture Department.
+Another notable personality is Badee Uz Zaman Shahid, who has served in the Pakistan Atomic Energy Commission.

 The Malik caste, the second largest after Warraich, is well-known across the district for buffalo trading.
 Advocate Malik Javed Iqbal, son of Malik Abdul Rehman, is a prominent lawyer and the first from his village to join the Supreme Court of Pakistan.
 Due to his legal expertise, he is well-connected with many politicians.
 His family has also acquired extensive land in the northwest of the village.
 His paternal uncle, Malik Safdar Hussain, was elected as a BD member of the Union Council, and Javed himself was elected as Naib Nazim of UC 50 in 2004.